Site Hosts for Electric Mobility Charging Stations

 Additionally, urban areas provide many opportunities for charging infrastructure at venues that may not always be publicly accessible but provide a charging option for attendees at specific times, such as at sports stadiums or event venues.
 For example, the Mercedes-Benz Stadium in Atlanta includes charging infrastructure for up to 48 cars at a time at DCFC chargers, for those with a parking pass to the specific parking lots.

 Local Businesses and Institutions

-EV chargers that are publicly available, especially those with unrestricted access, can fill the gaps in EV charging to make an electric vehicle a feasible option for more residents of rural areas.
+EV chargers that are publicly available, especially those with unrestricted access, can fill the gaps in EV charging to make an electric vehicle a feasible option for residents with diverse transportation needs.